aadhyanav/Recipe_Ratings/README.md

 ### Missingness Dependency

+Test #1
+Null Hypothesis (H0): The distribution of "n_steps" when the description is missing is identical to the distribution of "n_steps" when the description is not missing.

+Alternative Hypothesis (Alt Hyp): The distributions of "n_steps" are different between cases where the description is missing and cases where it is not.

+Observed Statistic: The difference in means between the two groups.

+Rationale: If there is a higher number of steps, it suggests that the description is more likely to be left blank.
+This is because detailed steps may make the inclusion of a description less necessary, leading to a potential difference in the distribution of "n_steps" between cases where the description is present and cases where it is missing.

 ## Hypothesis Testing
 H0: Average Ratings and total fat have no relationship, ratings are evenly distributed among different levels of fat